alexandredubois/lm/README.md

     -S : will open you web browser and display results with rates, cover, links to trailers, and IMDb movie page.
-    -s : will open all IMDb related pages (don't use with a lot a files)
+    -s : will open all IMDb related pages (don't use with a lot a files) --html-build : will build an HTML catalog but without launching your web browser --export : allow to defin a target directory for the HTML output

 ### 2.4 Filters